Clerical marriage: History

 The great East–West Schism between the Church of Rome and the four Apostolic sees of the Orthodox Communion (Constantinople, Alexandria Egypt, Antioch Syria, and Jerusalem) took place in 1054.
 As stated above, the majority of Roman Church priests at that time were married.
 Therefore, when some churches that followed Western rites and traditions were brought back into communion with the Orthodox Churches beginning in the 20th century, their right to have married clergy, provided they were married before ordination, was restored.

 The practice of clerical marriage was initiated in the West by the followers of Martin Luther, who himself, a priest and former monk, married Katharina von Bora, a former nun, in 1525.
 It has not been introduced in the East.
 In the Church of England, however, the Catholic tradition of clerical celibacy continued after the Break with Rome.
-Under King Henry VIII, the Six Articles prohibited the marriage of clergy and this continued until the passage under Edward VI of the Clergy Marriage Act 1548, opening the way for Anglican priests to marry.
+Under Henry VIII, the Six Articles prohibited the marriage of clergy and this continued until the passage under Edward VI of the Clergy Marriage Act 1548, opening the way for Anglican priests to marry.